RENCI/apsviz-timeseriesdb-ingest/README.md

 Finally run the following command to ingest that data into the drf_gauge_source table in the database:

-python ingestTasks.py --databaseDir /home/DataIngesting/DAILY_INGEST/ --inputTask Data --inputDataSource ddddddddddd--inputSourceName nnnn --inputSourceArchive aaaaaa is the source archive i(e.g. renci).
+python ingestTasks.py --inputTask Data --inputDataSource ddddddddddd--inputSourceName nnnn --inputSourceArchive aaaaaa is the source archive i(e.g. renci).

 where dddddddddd is the data source (e.g. namforecast_ec95d), nnnn is the source name (e.g. adcirc), and aaaaaa is the source archive (e.g. renci).